CCGS Labrador

 CCGS Labrador was a icebreaker.
 First commissioned on 8 July 1954 as Her Majesty's Canadian Ship (HMCS) Labrador (pennant number AW 50) in the Royal Canadian Navy (RCN), Captain O.C.S.
 "Long Robbie" Robertson, GM, RCN, in command.
 She was transferred to the Department of Transport (DOT) on 22 November 1957, and re-designated Canadian Government Ship (CGS) Labrador.
 She was among the DOT fleet assigned to the nascent Canadian Coast Guard (CCG) when that organization was formed in 1962, and further re-designated Canadian Coast Guard Ship (CCGS) Labrador.
-Her career marked the beginning of the CCG's icebreaker operations which continue to this day.
 She extensively charted and documented the then-poorly-known Canadian Arctic, and as HMCS Labrador was the first ship to circumnavigate North America in a single voyage.
 The ship was taken out of service in 1987 and broken up for scrap in 1989.

 Description

 The builder used modified plans from the just-completed s of the United States Coast Guard.
 The ship was modified to include then state-of-the-art technology, becoming the first Royal Canadian Navy vessel to have central heating and ventilation, air conditioning and bunks instead of hammocks.
 The ship's hull was plated in rolled, high tensile steel 1+5/8 in thick.